 How To Get To Elements

-Getting to Playa del Carmen from Cancun international airport is super easy and affordable, for our complete guide click here.
-The 35-mile commute typically takes 45 minutes to an hour depending on traffic.
+Getting to Playa del Carmen from Cancun international airport is easy and affordable.
+For our complete guide, click here.
+The 35-mile commute typically takes 45 minutes to an hour, depending on traffic.

-Airport Shuttle – The easiest would have Bric Rentals arrange airport pickup so that as soon as you pass immigration you can be whisked away.
-If this is your first time in Playa del Carmen we would suggest this option.
+Airport Shuttle – The easiest would be to have a private shuttle.
+This is what we do.
+If this is your first time in Playa del Carmen, we suggest this option.
 Click here for booking options.

-Taxi – Taking a taxi from Cancun to Playa del Carmen is an option but unless you are really good at negotiating it’ll cost you more than if you prearranged a shuttle.
-If you don’t speak Spanish an this is your first time in Mexico you more than likely will get a really bad rate.
-No one likes getting ripped off by taxi’s, we would suggest avoiding the taxi route.
+Taxi – Taking a taxi from Cancun to Playa del Carmen is an option, but unless you are really good at negotiating, it’ll cost you more than if you prearranged a shuttle.
+If you don’t speak Spanish and this is your first time in Mexico, you will likely get a bad rate.
+No one likes getting ripped off by taxis.
+We would suggest avoiding the taxi route.

-Rent a car – If you plan on renting a car in Playa del Carmen it often isn’t any more expensive if you pick it up at the airport.
-If you choose this option you will save money on airport transfers.
+Rent a car – If you plan on renting a car in Playa del Carmen, it often isn’t any more expensive if you pick it up at the airport.
+If you choose this option, you will save money on airport transfers.
 Driving in Mexico is relatively easy once you are out of the cities.
-We would only suggest this option if you have international data so you have GPS giving you directions.
-We always book car rentals on Rentalcars.com, they have free cancellation and the prices are the best, typically we paid $1-15 per day for a rental car in Playa del Carmen.
+We would only suggest this option if you have international data, so you have GPS giving you directions.
+We always book car rentals on Discovercars.com, they have free cancellation, and the prices are the best.
+Typically we paid $20-35 per day for a rental car in Playa del Carmen.

 Take the Bus – The ADO bus leaves right outside of the arrivals at the Cancun international airport.
-You can purchase a ticket inside or where the busses loaded.
+You can purchase a ticket inside or where the buses are loaded.
 The bus will take about an hour.
 The bus drops you off 1.5 miles away on the opposite end of 5th Ave.
 Once here you’ll have to take a taxi to Elements.
 This option is only good for those on a budget or has taken the bus before.
-It’s best to purchase your ticket with pesos, it’s typically $10 per person one way.
-For detailed step by step directions from Cancun to Playa del Carmen click here.
+It’s best to purchase your ticket with pesos.
+It’s typically $10 per person one way.
+For detailed step-by-step directions from Cancun to Playa del Carmen, click here.

-Every store sets its own exchange rate so make sure you ask this before purchasing an item, there are several shops that advertise the best exchange rate in Playa del Carmen.
+Every store sets its own exchange rate, so make sure you ask this before purchasing an item.
+Several shops advertise the best exchange rate in Playa del Carmen.

-Restaurants on 5th Avenue accept credit cards but it’s always best to leave tip in cash either USD or peso.
-Speaking of tipping, tipping in Mexico is expected to leave at least 10% we typically tip 15% depending on service and bill amount.
+Restaurants on 5th Avenue accept credit cards, but it’s always best to leave tips in cash, either USD or peso.
+Speaking of tipping, tipping in Mexico is expected to leave at least 10%.
+We typically tip 15% depending on service and bill amount.
 Make sure to read our tipping in Mexico guide.